 Generally, post-bachelor's or post-baccalaureate certificate programs are focused on a particular topic or subject area.
 They may benefit students who want to prepare for professional or graduate school or who want to acquire additional skills in order to advance in their careers.
-Certificates are offered in a variety of disciplines, including business, history, liberal studies, math, political science, counseling, education and information systems.
+Certificates are offered in a variety of disciplines, including:

-> Post-bachelor's certificate programs may be offered online or on-campus.
+Post-bachelor's certificate programs may be offered online or on-campus.
 They usually take from a couple of months to one year to complete, depending on the number of courses.
 They are less intense and involve a shorter course of study than master's degree programs, which may take two years or more to complete.
 An institution may allow a student to transfer credits from a post-bachelor's certificate towards a master's degree.

 A post-bachelor's certificate is a graduate program.
 Therefore, applicants must meet admission requirements to enter graduate school.
 The minimum entrance requirement is a bachelor's degree from an accredited four-year institution.
 Many colleges require that an applicant achieve a grade point average (GPA) of 2.0 on a 3.0 scale for their undergraduate work.
 There may also be minimum GPA requirements for courses in subjects related to the certificate program.

 - Official undergraduate transcripts